probmods/probmods2/chapters/11-mixture-models.md

+---
+layout: chapter
+title: Mixture models
+description: Something clever
+---

 % Mixture models

-In the chapter on [Hierarchical Models](hierarchical-models.html), we saw the power of probabilistic inference in learning about the latent structure underlying different kinds of observations: the mixture of colors in different bags of marbles, or the prototypical features of categories of animals.
+In the chapter on [Hierarchical Models]({{base.url}}/chapters/09-hierarchical-models.html), we saw the power of probabilistic inference in learning about the latent structure underlying different kinds of observations: the mixture of colors in different bags of marbles, or the prototypical features of categories of animals.
 In that discussion we always assumed that we knew what kind each observation belonged to---the bag that each marble came from, or the subordinate, basic, and superordinate category of each object.
 Knowing this allowed us to pool the information from each observation for the appropriate latent variables.
 What if we don't know *a priori* how to divide up our observations?
 In this chapter we explore the problem of simultaneously discovering kinds and their properties -- this can be done using *mixture models*.

 # Learning Categories
 Imagine a child who enters the world and begins to see objects.
 She can't begin by learning the typical features of cats or mice, because she doesn't yet know that there are such kinds of objects as cats and mice.
 Yet she may quickly notice that some of the objects all tend to purr and have claws, while other objects are small and run fast---she can